stevekerrick/GraphqlToTsql/docs/documentation.md

 }
 ```

-Here is the TSQL that `GraphqlToTsql` generated, and the resulting data.
+Here is the T-SQL that `GraphqlToTsql` generated, and the resulting data.

 ```sql
 SELECT